trampgeek/moodle-qtype_coderunner/Readme.md

 which defines how the executable program is constructed from the student's answer, the test code and other custom code within the template itself.

+The template for a question is by default defined by the CodeRunner question type, which itself is defined by a special "prototype" question, to be explained later.
+You can inspect the template of any question by clicking the customise box in the question authoring form.

 A question's template can be either a *per-test template* or a *combinator template*.
 The first one is the simpler; it is applied once for every test in the question to yield an executable program which is sent to the sandbox.
 Each such execution defines one row of the result table.
 Combinator templates, as the name implies, are able to combine multiple test cases into a single execution, provided there is no standard input for any of the test cases.
-We will discuss the easier per-test template first.
+We will discuss the simpler per-test template first.

 ### Per-test templates